openvswitch/ovs/INSTALL.Windows.md

 Building the Kernel datapath module
 -----------------------------------
 * We directly use the Visual Studio 2013 IDE to compile the kernel datapath.
-You can open the extensions.sln file in the IDE and build the solution.
+You can open the ovsext.sln file in the IDE and build the solution.

 * The kernel datapath can be compiled from command line as well.
 The top level 'make' will invoke building the kernel datapath, if the